top of page

 Camp v.
 Home Depot U.S.A., Inc., 84 Cal.
 App.
 5th 638 (2022), review granted (Feb.
 1, 2023); S277518/H049033

 Petition after reversal of judgment.
 Under California law, are employers permitted to use neutral time-rounding practices to calculate employees’ work time for payroll purposes?
-Review granted, brief due.
+Fully briefed.

 Rattagan v.
 Uber Technologies, 19 F.4th 1188 (9th Cir.
 Dec.
 6, 2021), request granted (Feb.
 29, 2022) S272113/9th Circ.
 No. 20-16796